kevinlin311tw/ava-dataset-tool/README.md

 # ava-dataset-tool

 ## AVA Dataset
-The [AVA Dataset](https://research.google.com/ava/) is the newly excited dataset for action detection and localization.
+The [AVA Dataset](https://research.google.com/ava/) is a newly exciting dataset for action detection and localization.

 However, I just couldn't find the official toolkits for download, data preprocessing, and evaluation with standard baselines.
 I will put a few tools here that may be useful for future development.